About NCBO

 The goal of the National Center for Biomedical Ontology is to support biomedical researchers in their knowledge-intensive work, by providing online tools and a Web portal enabling them to access, review, and integrate disparate ontological resources in all aspects of biomedical investigation and clinical practice.
 A major focus of our work involves the use of biomedical ontologies to aid in the management and analysis of data derived from complex experiments.

-The Center is organized into six core components:
+The Center is organized into these core components:

-The Center is truly a National Center, assembling the expertise of leading investigators from across the country.
+The Center is truly a National Center, incorporating the expertise of leading investigators and technologists to provide a high-value national biomedical resource.

 Organization of the Center

-The Center achieves its objectives by advancing standards of good practice, by creating tools and theories that support a wide range of driving biological projects and collaborative research activities, and by training computational biologists, specialists in informatics, and computer scientists in the use of ontologies and of the Center’s technologies in support of their research.
+The Center achieves its objectives by advancing standards of good semantic and software development practice; by creating tools and theories that support a wide range of biological and semantic projects, collaborative research activities, and end user applications; and by training computational biologists, specialists in informatics, and computer scientists in the use of ontologies and of the Center’s technologies in support of their research.